• Overview

 • The General Configuration Properties table describes configuration properties used by all plug-in integrations.

-• The HCL DevOps Control Configuration Properties table describes the HCL DevOps Control configuration properties that define the connection and communications with the HCL DevOps Control server.
+• The DevOps Control Configuration Properties table describes the DevOps Control configuration properties that define the connection and communications with the DevOps Control server.

 Some properties might not be displayed in the user interface, to see all properties enable the Show Hidden Properties field.